Hipsteryoda/pcap_decoder/README.md

 3. Pass the file you wish to analyze to the decode.sh script like: `./decode.sh pcaps/<file>`\
   a.
 Ex: `./decode.sh pcaps/tap0-1656615284.pcap.zip`
 4. The output will be two graphs, one showing target and present voltages and currents, the other showing calculated power based on present voltage and current.

+### Just Using `decoder.py`

+If you already have a pcap file that has been decoded through the wireshark-v2g in a text format, you can simply pass that file as an argument to `decoder.py` to get the graphical representation of the session.

+1. `./decoder.py <file.txt>`